rkajitani/MetaPlatanus/README.md

 ## Installation
 Currently MetaPlatanus can be executed in Linux.
-There are two ways.
+There are three ways.

 1. Using Miniconda or Anaconda
 MetaPlatanus is registered in Bioconda channel; Linux only.